Strykar/H680GM-A/README.md

 ---

 ## The long version
 This is _not_ a half bad router, gimped mostly (besides 1Gbit NICs and not enough oomph for Gigabit SQM) because it it locked by ISP firmware, but leagues ahead of other telco's provided firmware.
 The key, figuratively speaking, to unlocking this router is in it: `/userfs/bin/tcapi` assuming we can get / brute force a map of all the settings and their options, `tcapi`'s built-in help is sadly disabled.

-See YT user MxBNET's approach to disabling TR-069 here as opposed to mine [here](https://www.youtube.com/watch?v=h8v3pOaA24c). `/userfs/bin/tcapi readAll` will dump the config, with all the serial numbers and passwords.
-It's definitely the "right way" to configure things but I have not made much progress with it.
+See YT user MxBNET's approach to disabling TR-069 using tcapi [here](https://www.youtube.com/watch?v=h8v3pOaA24c).

+`/userfs/bin/tcapi readAll` will dump the config, with all the serial numbers and passwords.
+It's definitely the _right way_ to configure things but I have not made much progress with it.
 ```
 # /userfs/bin/tcapi
 set